 What’s the big deal?

-Drinking Yerba Mate is a semi ceremonial affair.
+Drinking Mate is a semi ceremonial affair.
 There are rules to be followed.
+The container you drink from is called a gourd.

-Take a large quantity of ground up leaf and add water – hot or cold.
+Take a large quantity of ground-up leaf and add water – hot or cold.
 Then add hot water over and over again until there is no more flavour extracted.
-The special straw that comes with each cup filters out the leafy material.
+The metal straw that comes with each cup filters out the leafy material so you’re not ingesting leaf fragments.

 I think Yerba Mate is an acquired taste.
 It’s like a very bitter tea though our second experience had sugar added to each cup.
 Some people add cocoa leaves too.